-Shall be addressed to IA DNR (client), who requested the services and should contain:
+Should be addressed to the client or individual or Local Authority who requested the services and should contain:

-- Location of Appraised Property - Name of the client - Statement of the interest being appraised - Statement of the purpose, intended use, and all intended user(s) of the appraisal - (NOTE: Follow the Scope of Services in the executed Contract or DNR Engagement.) - Statement that a valuation investigation and analysis was made, giving the name of the individuals making any such investigation and the dates thereof - Total Valuation Estimate - Effective Date of the appraisal (date of which the valuation estimate applies) - Signature of Appraiser (Seal or digital signature(s), if applicable) and appraiser's state general certification number
+- Location of Appraised Property - Name of client NOTE: DNR is not the client for these reports. - Statement of the interest being appraised - Statement of the purpose, intended use, and all intended user(s) of the appraisal NOTE: DNR must be named as a co-intended user of the appraisal report in order for the DNR to review the appraisal for the grant application. - Statement that a valuation investigation and analysis was made, giving the name of the individuals making any such investigation and the dates thereof - Total Valuation Estimate - Effective Date of the appraisal (date of which the valuation estimate applies) and date of inspection (if different than the effective date, such as in a Retrospective Appraisal (Consult Advisory Opinion 34 in the USPAP manual) - Signature of Appraiser (Seal or digital signature(s), if applicable) and appraiser's general certification number